IIYAMA12/cssttr/README.md

 ```

 ### Attribute selectors
 We normally use a lot of classes to style things.
 But an already existing attribute selector will do the job also just fine.
 I am not sure what the performance is of an attribute selector.
 So I might just variate between an `attribute selector` and a `tagName with attribute selector attached to it`.
-To me a tagName with an attribute selector should be faster, but I have yet to find that out.
+To me a tagName with an attribute selector should be faster in my opinion, but I have yet to find that out if that is really true.

-Attribute selector alone
+Attribute selector
 ```CSS
 [aria-label="loader"] {
     /*    ...    */